 To help achieve our mission ASK collaborates with strategic partners to help further the interests and needs of families we serve.

-Another very important aspect of the education project is that ASK also provides information and trainings for professionals who work with children with special needs and their families.
+Another very important aspect of the Indiana Parent Education Program is that ASK provides information and trainings for professionals who work with children with special needs and their families.
 ASK has created a workshop called “What Every Parent Wants You to Know” which provides the professional a unique insight into the daily lives, routines, stresses and history of a family of a child with special needs.
 The outcome is the professional will gain understanding, from a family’s perspective, in order to address accommodations the child might need to achieve success in a variety of settings.

 Community Pediatrics Training Initiative